I’ve been updating this site daily for 12 years. That is, to put it mildly, a very long time.

 I don’t know what’s ahead for this website.
 But I do know that I’m certainly not going to stop writing.
 I often assume that people who read me here read me elsewhere, but if you don’t, and you like my work, now is probably a good time to start.
 I update my Twitter when my work goes up elsewhere — just in the last few weeks I’ve written about sending cremains to Congress, the fight for better treatment options for patients with perinatal mood disorders, and much more, with writing on marijuana policy and labour practices on chicken farms to round it out.
 My journalistic tastes remain as eclectic as my personal ones — I once described this site as a silva rerum, and that’s accurate — though sometimes confounding for my career, because I don’t fit into neat, easy boxes.
 If you care about the issues I care about, you’ll find them woven throughout my writing.
 If you like how I write, you’ll like me even better when I’m edited.

-You can find me on Instagram, too, if you like things more casual and just want to see what I’m eating, which cats I’m meeting, and what I’m reading, and I also maintain an updated feed of what I’ve written lately on Tumblr.
+You can find me on Instagram, too, if you like things more casual and just want to see what I’m eating, which cats I’m meeting, and what I’m reading.

 I don’t bite, I promise.
 I’m always interested to hear from readers, and my inbox — sesmith at realsesmith dot com — is always open, as is my physical mailbox: PO Box 2764, Fort Bragg, CA 95437.
 If you have a burning question, or just want to say hi, don’t be shy (be advised that I don’t always see Twitter @replies — email is really the most direct and reliable route).
 If you found something interesting and you think I might like it, don’t be afraid to send me a link.
 If there’s something you’ve been longing to see me write about, poke me, and there’s a good chance it will interest me as well, and maybe I can find an editor who shares my passion and wants to work with me on bringing a rich, layered, fascinating piece to life.
 If you’re an editor who wants to work with me on an amazing project — whether it’s the fight over accessibility and ridesharing, the exploitation of contract labour in Silicon Valley, abuse of LGBQT disabled people in home care settings, the modern pet death care movement, how the left is reclaiming patriotism, or any number of other things I’m researching and thinking about, you know where to find me.